 Students in grades 3-8 will participate in ILearn testing each year.
-Students in grades 3 will participate in the IRead 3 test each year.
-Students in grades 3 and 6 will participate in the InView test each year.
-The ACRE Test (Assessment of Catechesis Religious Education) is given to students in Grades 5 and 8.
+Students in grade 3 will participate in the IRead 3 test each year.

 Title IX

 St. Mary School adheres to the tenets of Title IX: "No person in the United States shall, on the basis of sex, be excluded from participating in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."